-Audited consolidated financial statements of the Company for the financial year ended 30 September 2012, the financial year ended 30 September 2014 and the financial year ended 30 September 2014
+1. Audited consolidated financial statements of the Company for the financial year ended 30 September 2013 and the financial year ended 30 September 2014 and audited financial statements of the Company for the financial year ended 30 September 2015

-The audited consolidated financial statements of the Company for the financial years ended 30 September 2012, 30 September 2013 and 30 September 2014 have been prepared in accordance with International Financial Reporting Standards and have been submitted to the National Storage Mechanism and are available for inspection at www.Hemscott.com/nsm.do and are incorporated into this document by reference.
+The audited consolidated financial statements of the Company for the financial years ended 30 September 2013 and 30 September 2014 and the audited financial statements of the Company for the financial year ended 30 September 2015 have been prepared in accordance with International Financial Reporting Standards and have been submitted to the National Storage Mechanism and are available for inspection at www.hemscott.com/nsm.do and are incorporated into this document by reference.